 Amytal Detoxification and Rehabilitation

 Amytal was developed during World War II in order to treat psychiatric problems experienced by American soldiers following combat duties.
 During the 1990s Amytal was famously touted as a ‘truth serum’.
 Patients develop an addiction to Amytal when using the drug to combat sleeping disorders.
 Amytal is a barbiturate and the drug is highly addictive.
-In the United Kingdom doctors are prohibited from prescribing Amytal to patients not already taking barbiturates.
+In the United Kingdom doctors are prohibited from prescribing Amytal to clients not already taking barbiturates.
 The drug is typically injected or consumed as a tablet.
 Amobarbital sodium is the active addictive substance contained within Amytal.
 When ‘high’ on Amytal addicts describe a feeling similar to that experienced when drunk.
 A tolerance to Amytal arises and addicts must take an ever greater quantity of the drug in order to feel ‘high’.
 A physical as a well as a psychological dependency to the drug arises.
 Once in the bloodstream Amytal travels to sensors in the brain.
 A neurotransmitter known as GABA is released making the user feel relaxed.

 How Amytal detoxification works